myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 ```

 With this argument the program seg fault.
 The memory buffer has been filled and exceed.
-As we can see in the code above the buffer have a 128 bytes size.
+As we can see in the code above the buffer has a 128 bytes size.
 Now we need to find the offset for overwriting the EIP register.

 ```sh